 WHAT IS VISION CLUTTER?

-- Lacking connection with an image, belief or idea of a desired future.
+- Blocked connection with an image, belief or idea of a desired future.

-- Lacking inspiration, passion or a sense of purpose for a desired future.
+- Blocked inspiration, passion or a sense of purpose for a desired future.

 WHO EXPERIENCES VISION CLUTTER?

 Vision clutter is a form of a creative expression block.
-People who experience vision clutter are living in a survival mentality, an imprisonment of limited thinking and beliefs.
+People who experience vision clutter are living in a survival mentality, an imprisonment of limited thinking and beliefs, while being disconnected or out of alignment with one's heart and soul.
+This triggers separation, an illusion that distracts one's attention from that which they need most.
 It is what makes us feel "insane - same actions, same circumstances" or "stuck on the hamster wheel" and don't know how to get off.

 Often times there is an imbalance of thinking.
 The left brain is overactive and the right brain inactive.
 A person experiences over thinking and is disconnected from their heart space.
 When this happens, vision clutter is prevalent in our minds and manifests in our physical everyday spaces.